THE FALL OF DON JUAN

 WITNESS.
 (After a brief silence.)
 She's not with me anymore.

 MICHAEL.
-She left you, huh?
+So, she left you, huh?

 WITNESS.
 Who else?

 NATALIE.
-I'm sorry.
+Forgive me.
 Please accept our condolences.

 MICHAEL.
 I don't know what to say.